Medical Malpractice Causes Devastating Injuries

 - Emergency room errors

-- Birth injuries, such as shoulder dystocia leading to Erb's Palsy or brain damage
+- Labor and delivery injuries, such as brain damage or shoulder dystocia leading to Erb’s palsy

 Few attorneys handle medical malpractice cases because they require a significant investment of time and money.
 Doctors and hospitals do not willingly provide records that can result in a costly damage award.
 These cases also require expert witnesses to prove hospital or doctor negligence.
+I am Certified as a Civil Trial Attorney by the Supreme Court of New Jersey.
 I have the experience and the financial resources to handle these difficult cases.
-Before opening my own law office, I was an attorney with a firm that focused on medical malpractice cases.
-I am Certified as a Civil Trial Attorney by the Supreme Court of New Jersey.

-Free consultation with a certified trial attorney: Call Robert A. Jones at 973.994.3030 or fill out our simple contact form if you think you may be a victim of medical malpractice.
+For a free consultation with a Certified Civil Trial attorney: Call Robert A. Jones at 973.852.3352 or fill out our simple contact form if you think you may be a victim of medical malpractice.